msabree/ai-voice-browser-extension/README.md

 1. After loading the extension, visit any website.
 2. Click the extension icon that appears on the right side of the page.
 3. Click the START Button to start recording.
-4. Say any navigate command.
+4. Speak any of the supported commands using natural langauge.
+5. **This AI is EXPERIMENTAL and may require multiple attempts.**

 ## Contributing